eh111eh/eh111eh.github.io/_docs/02-weeks/community-bonding-period.md

 $$F = -\beta x - \alpha x^3$$

-where $ x $ is the displacement from the equilibrium position, $\beta$ is the linear spring constant, and $\alpha$ is the coefficient for the nonlinear cubic term.
+where $x$ is the displacement from the equilibrium position, $\beta$ is the linear spring constant, and $\alpha$ is the coefficient for the nonlinear cubic term.

 I also created a unit test to verify that the `DuffingSpring` class functions as expected.